École européenne de chimie, polymères et matériaux

 The École européenne de chimie, polymères et matériaux (ECPM; European School of Chemistry, Polymers and Materials Science) of Strasbourg is a public engineering school in the city of Strasbourg, in Alsace, France.
 It was founded in 1948, and is located on the Cronenbourg Campus of the University of Strasbourg.
 Each year 90 students graduate from the school with a diplôme d'ingénieur.
 It is a National School of Engineers, part of the University of Strasbourg and a member of the Fédération Gay-Lussac, which recruits from the common polytechnic entrance examination.
 It is also part of the Alsace Tech network of nine engineering schools in Alsace.
 The ECPM offers its students three specialties: chemistry (analytical or organic), polymers or materials.

+In 2019, it was part of Group A of the L'Etudiant ranking of engineering schools.
+In 2023, ECPM has risen to first place in the same ranking, among schools training for chemical engineers.